Loading Results

 PICU

-The 20-bed Pediatric Intensive Care Unit is staffed by five residents from pediatrics in addition to critical care fellows and attending physicians.
+The 20-bed Pediatric Intensive Care Unit is staffed by pediatric residents from pediatrics in addition to critical care fellows and attending physicians.
 Residents have the opportunity to care for critically ill children with the benefits of a large support infrastructure and all modern medical technologies, including ECMO and oscillatory ventilation.
 Clinical conditions seen include respiratory failure, ingestions, heart failure, liver failure, major trauma, and life-threatening infections.
 Residents in the PICU also participate in critical-care noon didactics given by our fellows and attendings.

 Emergency Department